CruzHacks/CruzHacks2026-Engineering-Organizer-Challenge/README.md

 Most of your responsibility on the eningeering team would be to maintain the website, and working closely with our Design and Logistics team to create a website that has a creative theme, and user friendly to our hackers!
 The first skill we are looking for is if our engineers can surface data into **JSX components while following a design mockup.**

 You will be using ReactJS to complete this challenge.
-Please follow the Figma Mockup HERE, to surface the data in `EventLogistics.js`, provided in this repository in any method you wish.
+Please follow the Figma Mockup [HERE]([url](https://www.figma.com/design/SQ7Qmc7utSMpD0BwgafmGt/CruzHacks2026-Engineering-Challenge-Mockup?node-id=1-3&t=15nc3qwK7fNUuWOA-1)), to surface the data in `FAQdata.js`, provided in this repository in any method you wish.

 You do not need to follow the Figma down to every little detail, feel free to add any modifications that you see fit.
 However please follow the design to the best of your ability.